Paige Wolf is a communications expert dedicated to creating meaningful progressive change locally and globally.

 Paige founded Paige Wolf Media & Public Relations in 2002, offering communications services to clients who contribute to a sustainable world and positive change.

-For more than 15 years, Paige Wolf has been the PR firm of record for Career Wardrobe, one of the nation’s largest independent organizations empowering individuals transitioning to work with professional clothing and professional development.
-She has handled communications campaigns for political candidates at the state-level as well as community and nonprofit programs and events including National Youth Foundation, Manayunk Arts Festival, Philly Healthy Schools Initiative, Philadelphia Solar Schools Initiative, Social Venture Institute, Gershman Philadelphia Jewish Film Festival, and Sustainable Business Network.
+Over the firm’s 20-year tenure, Paige has developed and executed national campaigns for brands in the wellness, beauty, tech, sustainability, and philanthropic industries.
+For more than 15 years, Paige Wolf has been the PR firm of record for The Wardrobe (formerly Career Wardrobe), one of the nation’s largest independent organizations fighting clothing insecurity.
+She has handled PR campaigns for community and nonprofit programs and events including the Haddonfield and Manayunk Arts Festivals, Philly Healthy Schools Initiative, Philadelphia Solar Schools Initiative, Social Venture Institute, Philadelphia Jewish Film Festival, and Sustainable Business Network.
 She has also done writing, communications, and lobbying work for Moms Clean Air Force, and writes about activism, parenting, and policy for Philadelphia Inquirer, Shareable, Keystone Edge (PA.gov), Grid, and more.

 Paige’s book Spit That Out!
 The Overly Informed Parent’s Guide to Raising Healthy Kids in the Age of Environmental Guilt (New Society Publishers 2016) has received national acclaim from People.com, Pregnancy & Newborn Magazine, Babble, US Weekly, Parents.com, and more.
 She also wrote the e-book The Budget Activist: How to Make a Difference with Limited Time and Resources